 respectively, then, the average angular velocity is given by:

 In a circular motion, Newton’s law is applied in two perpendicular directions.
-The first one is along the tangent and the other one is perpendicular to it (towards the center).
-The component of force acting along the tangent is called the tangential force (Ft) and the component of force acting along the center is called the centripetal force (Fc).
+The first one is along the tangent and the other one is perpendicular to it (towards the centre).
+The component of force acting along the tangent is called the tangential force (Ft) and the component of force acting along the centre is called the centripetal force (Fc).

 Tangential Force Ft=Mat=Mdtdv=Mαr